-In some cases, you may need further access of the rear engine (beyond removing the Engine Top Access Cover, as previously described.)
-A secondary Engine Top Access Cover is located beneath a removable panel in the wardrobe.
+In some cases, you may need further access of the rear engine (beyond removing the Forward Engine Access Cover, as previously described.)
+A Rearward Engine Access Cover is located beneath a removable panel in the wardrobe.

 • Lift removable panel (inside wardrobe).